cretualex21/projects/multistep-form-typescript-react/README.md

 ## This is the second step

 ![Second step](./preview/secondStep.PNG)
-Here the user can choose what type of subscription and if it's a monthly or yearly one This is the yearly subscription example
+Here the user can choose what type of subscription and if it's a monthly or yearly one.
+This is the yearly subscription example
 ![Second step yearly](./preview/secondStep-yearly.PNG)